-Table 3: Callback Message Data Structure
+Table 3: CMAPI-2 Callback Message Data Structure

 Binary Data Handling

-Occasionally, binary data may be passed as a parameter in a request message, or returned in a return message after the function call is executed, or part of a Server-initiated Callback Message.
-BASE64 encoding SHALL be applied to binary data before it is constructed into the data structure of a request message, or a return message, or a Server-initiated Callback Message.
+Occasionally, binary data may be passed as a parameter in a request message, or returned in a response message after the function call is executed, or part of a callback message.
+BASE64 encoding SHALL be applied to binary data before it is constructed into the data structure of a request message, or a response message, or a callback message.

+Message Examples (Informative)

-Example – CMAPI-1 Request Message
+CMAPI-1 Request Message Example

 An example of a request message of CMAPI-1 function call “CMAPI_Network_GetRFInfo()” is as follows: